Alternative Fuels

 Answer:

 The pooling intention will be rejected by the verifier if the applicable rules are not fulfilled.
 Each ISM company is responsible for paying the penalty, can apply other mechanisms (for instance borrowing from the next reporting period).
-One may also decide to create a different pool which fulfils the applicable requirements and then pay a penalty for vessels excluded from the pool.
+One may also decide to create a different pool which fulfills the applicable requirements and pay a penalty for vessels excluded from the pool.
 Please see other question in this category for details on pooling rules.

 Answer: